Census Dots

 Native American/Other

-Of the 215 places in Connecticut, West Mountain is the 179th most populous.
+West Mountain is ranked the 189th most populous place in Connecticut, out of 215 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+West Mountain was ranked the 179th most populous place in the 2020 Census.

 West Mountain's White Population